Here are 7 shed hunting tips to make your shed outings less frustrating.

 If you think you're walking too slow, but still aren't finding any antlers, you probably still aren't walking slowly enough.
 Focus on one small area and very methodically walk a grid pattern.

 Focus on the ground in a 10-15 foot radius and not far ahead.
 This takes some patience, especially in an open field, but it works.
 Stop every once in a while to really survey the ground around you and behind you.

 I've walked within five feet of antlers in the open before and then not found them until my next pass.
 Don't worry about how much ground you can cover, but how thoroughly you can do it.
 I've spent an entire afternoon on one field before.

 While it's okay to go out and casually walk the woods randomly once in a while, do it too often though and you'll never find anything.
 Go into the woods prepared with a plan and stick to it.
 Don't get side-tracked.
 Use late-season scouting or trail camera photos to note where the deer are wintering and then work those areas methodically.

 You should always work bedding areas and feeding areas more closely because those are where bucks are going to spend the majority of their time in winter.
-Even a plan to just spend an hour grid-searching a small bedding area is going to have a higher chance of success than simply following random deer trails through the woods.
+Even a plan to just spend an hour grid-searching a small bedding area or a food source is going to have a higher chance of success than simply following random deer trails through the woods.

 Find your zone

 In some 20 years of shed hunting, I've learned that finding antlers is as much mental as it is anything else.
 I hate Adam Sandler movies, but there's a good analogy to be found in the movie Happy Gilmore.

 In the movie, Happy stinks at putting the ball in golf until he mentally finds his "Happy Place."
 It's the same concept with shed hunting.
 If you're out there stressing about not finding anything, guess what will probably happen?